Vancouver Police Department

-The Vancouver Police Department (VPD) (Service de police de Vancouver) is the police force in Vancouver, British Columbia, Canada.
+The Vancouver Police Department is the police force in Vancouver, British Columbia, Canada.
 It is one of several police departments within the Metro Vancouver Area and is the second largest police force in the province after RCMP "E" Division.

 VPD was the first Canadian municipal police force to hire a female officer and the first to start a marine squad.

 VPD, along with twelve other BC municipal police forces, seconds officers to the Combined Forces Special Enforcement Unit – British Columbia.

 VPD now occupies the former Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC) building at 3585 Graveley Street, which houses administrative and specialized investigation units.

 History

 At the first meeting of Vancouver City Council, Vancouver's first police officer, Chief Constable John Stewart, was appointed on May 10, 1886.

 On June 14, 1886, the morning after the Great Fire of 1886, Mayor McLean appointed Jackson Abray, V.W.
 Haywood, and John McLaren as special constables.
 With uniforms from Seattle and badges fashioned from American coins, this four man team became Vancouver's first police department based out of the City Hall tent at the foot of Carrall Street.
 These four were replaced in 1887 by special constables sent by the provincial government in Victoria for not keeping the peace during the anti-Asian unrest of that year.
 The strength of the force increased from four to fourteen as a result.